 - Ann, A.B., Bam C. D., Verry, L. L., Harry, A. A., Stan, J. A., Thomas, S. T., . . .
 Roberts, L. H.

-Having an author is one thing, but sometimes there isn’t an author for informational texts.
+Having an author, or even multiple authors, is one thing.
+Sometimes, though, there isn’t an author listed for informational texts.
 Rather than get worried, just follow your style guide.
-MLA, APA and Chicago style guides all dictate in this situation that the title will become the first line.
+MLA, APA and Chicago style guides all dictate in this situation that the title becomes the first element.

 Citing PDFs in MLA, APA and Chicago can seem hard at first.
-But, with the right tools, you can make these digital documents cited perfectly.
+But, with the right tools, you can cite these digital documents perfectly.
 Have fun perfecting your PDF citation of that book or article!